rsp/ifa/PITCHME.md

 Recently we were discussing the topic of company promotion on GitHub and Stack Overflow.

-Not hiding the fact that we work here would be a good start.
+<small>Not hiding the fact that we work here would be a good start.</small>

-(People who hide the GitHub organization membership also don't have the company logo on their profile.)

 ---